 Lucullan, Emperor Golgoth's minister of War demonstrates this in Mark Waid's Empire.
 He uses big words to make himself sound smarter, but gets them wrong half the time (ironically, he is a tactical genius).
 Although on one notable occasion, it is not clear whether he accidentally uses the right word, or decides to amuse himself by telling the truth, knowing they'll just assume he made a mistake.
 This will make sense in context, but let's just say he didn't mean "Martinets".

 Melody in Josie and the Pussycats does this frequently.
 One story has Josie and Valerie shocked that "she finally got one right!"
-In another story, Melody's 'mixed-up maxims' are mistaken for Sky Talk, and she's handed something from another agent, because she inexplicably rattled off a code-phrase!
+In another story, Melody's 'mixed-up maxims' are mistaken for Spy Speak, and she's handed something from another agent, because she inexplicably rattled off a code-phrase!

 Johnny Nogerelli in Grease 2, whose verbal garbling produces gems such as turning "menstruation" into "mentalstration".